 Mostly whim, I thought it would be fun to take a shot at writing a book of fiction.
-I’ve spent the last 40 years in academia, including the last 17 at Berkeley, for which I’m grateful, and which has been quite rewarding.
-But this was pure fun.
+I’d spent the 40 years working in academia, including the last 17 at Berkeley, for which I’m grateful, and which was quite rewarding.
+But writing is pure fun.
 I also wanted to capture some of the history, landscape, and lifestyle of the Sierra Nevada foothills.
 And I’ve always loved mysteries—I think they’re embedded in most good fiction—and a certain genre of science fiction (like The Twilight Zone).

 I try to keep it lean, to omit unneeded passages and words, so the story has some pace.
 At the same time it’s a bit reflective, in the case of the mysteries life seen through the eyes of the 72 year-old sleuth, Lew Travis, who is something of a curmudgeon and has views that might be called crusty.

 Mostly my wife.
 She’s also good on names.
 They are deceptively hard.

 There are underlying thoughts about life and what’s important I suppose, in the nature of the characters and their relationships, and some of Lew’s thoughts.
 But my purpose isn’t to write deep treatises on life, I think we all have our own life lessons.
 It’s to entertain.